About the Charter

-Please note that those with 0 FTEs include owner operators with no staff and those with only 1 part-time staff member.
+Please note the 0 FTE count includes owner operators with no staff and those with only 1 part-time staff member.

 This funding allows the Charter to continue to provide leadership and resources to grow health and safety capability.
 This includes developing tangible tools, resources and networking opportunities to support signatories to meet the Charter’s ten commitments and actions to help us achieve our legacy of rebuilding Canterbury together safely.

 Endorsees are not required to pay a contribution, however they are able to make a voluntary contribution as a sponsor.